italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

       - Boolean value indicating the absolute validity of the Credential linked to the Status Assertion.
 It MUST be set with the value `false`.
       - `OAUTH-STATUS-ASSERTION`_.
     * - **credential_status_detail**
       - Object containing detailed information about the real status of the Credential.
-It MUST contains ``state`` and related ``description`` claims that MUST be set with one of the values defined in the *credential_status_detail_supported* mapped in the Credential Issuer Metadata.
+It MUST contains ``state`` and related ``description`` parameters that MUST be set with one of the values defined in the *credential_status_detail_supported* mapped in the Credential Issuer metadata.
       - `OAUTH-STATUS-ASSERTION`_.